 erected on the corner of Phoenix and Beaver Avenues, to entice greater numbers of

-listed in “The Travel Guide”, a reference for African American travelers, whose
+listed in “The Travel Guide” (similar to the "Green Book"), a reference for African American travelers,

 in the central building of the DuBeau complex - (to follow suit, in 2012 the current owners’

 first grandchild “Ronan Sol McCulloch” made his grand entrance into the world in DuBeau’s

 room #11!).
 Albert Jr. spent his childhood living at the Motel accompanied by his dog Jigs

 and later as a young adult he and wife Frances operated the Motel Du Beau business.